Ian died peacefully at about 2 am on 31 August in Sobell House Hospice, surrounded by his family.

 Ian was awarded a BSc 1st Class in Biological Sciences from Edinburgh University where he did his PhD.
 He then held a Max Planck Society Postdoctoral Fellowship in Cologne, a postdoctoral fellowship at Boulder (University of Colorado) before moving to Oxford in 1995 as Departmental Demonstrator.
 Ian was later appointed Senior Research Fellow, a permanent positon in the Department.
 He taught at Pembroke and Magdalen Colleges before joining Wadham.

 Ian’s research investigated the molecular mechanisms that facilitate the fundamental processes of growth, division, and spatial patterning of plant cells.
 This has begun to reveal how plant cells have evolved distinctive intracellular transport pathways to perform these tasks.
 In other work with his team, he developed genetic technologies that allow transgene activity to be controlled in space and time in a variety of plant species.

-Ian’s funeral takes place on Friday 14 September at 2:15pm at East Hanney Crematorium
+Ian’s funeral took place on Friday 14 September at 2:15pm at East Hanney Crematorium.